desmohamedkhaled/CPU-Scheduling-Simulator/README.md

 1. Open `index.html` in your web browser
 2. Complete the login process
 3. Select a CPU scheduling algorithm from the available options
+4. Optionally choose a preset from the "Load Preset" dropdown to auto-fill processes
-4. Enter process details (name, arrival time, burst time, priority if applicable)
+5. Enter or adjust process details (arrival time, burst time, priority if applicable)
-5. Set time quantum for Round Robin if selected
+6. Set time quantum when using Round Robin
-6. Click "Simulate" to view:
+7. Click "Calculate Schedule" to view:
    - Gantt chart visualization
    - Process execution timeline
    - Average turnaround time
    - Average waiting time
+8. For learning: click "Enable Step Mode" to step through execution with the controls in the Results section

 ## Features